-This guide will cover how to configure Microsoft Azure Active Directory to issue SSH credentials to specific groups of users with a SAML Authentication Connector.
-When used in combination with role-based access control (RBAC), it allows SSH administrators to define policies like:
+This guide will cover how to configure Microsoft Azure Active Directory to issue credentials to specific groups of users with a SAML Authentication Connector.
+When used in combination with role-based access control (RBAC), it allows Teleport administrators to define policies like:

-- Only members of the "DBA" Azure AD group can SSH into machines running PostgreSQL.
+- Only members of the "DBA" Azure AD group can connect to PostgreSQL databases.

 - Developers must never SSH into production servers.